 One of the major areas of the trucking industry that the FMCSA regulates is the hours that commercial truckers can be on the road.

 To offset the effects of cumulative fatigue, drivers are not allowed to drive if they have been on duty for 60 hours over the last 7 days, or 70 hours over the last 8 days.
 Which rule applies (the 60/7 or 70/8) depends on who they are driving for.

 If a trucker is driving for a carrier that does not operate 7 days a week, then the applicable rule is the 60/7 hour rule.
 If the trucker works for a carrier that operates 7 days a week, then the 70/8 rule applies.

 The rule basically means that a commercial truck driver can only be on duty for 60 hours within any 7-day period, after which he cannot drive until his hours are below 60 (either with a 34-hour reset or by waiting for hours to “drop off”).
 The rule works the same way for the 70/8 rule: a truck driver can only be on duty for 70 hours within any 8-day period; after which, he must wait until his hours are below 70 (either with a 34-hour reset or by waiting for hours to “drop off”).

 Unfortunately, not all trucking companies enforce these rules and some encourage their employees not to follow them.
 And, that’s when accidents can happen.

-If you or someone you know has been injured in an accident with a commercial truck, call us.
+If you or someone you know has been injured in an accident with a commercial truck, call the Day Law Group.
 We are experienced personal injury and truck accident attorneys.
 We fight hard to get our clients the compensation they deserve, and we offer FREE consultations.
 We have offices in Baton Rouge, and we serve Baker, Denham, Gonzales, Port Allen, Prairieville, New Orleans, and Zachary.
 So call (225) 465-1232 ToDay to schedule your free consultation or contact us here.